butlin/presentations/MEDI2101wk07CardiovascularRegulation.md

 ---
 <!-- .slide: data-auto-animate-restart -->
 #### Learning objective
-#
+# Venous return mechanisms
-## Explain how venous return to the heart can be altered (respiratory pump; skeletal muscle pump; abdominal compression reflex; sympathetic stimulation of the systemic veins).
+### Explain how venous return to the heart can be altered by the respiratory pump, skeletal muscle pump, abdominal compression reflex, and sympathetic stimulation of systemic veins.

 --
 ### Altered venous return to the heart